IWantToClearMyHead/C2/docs/System_Gem5.md

 ```

-- take points by length is not *OK*
+- take points by length is NOT *OK*
 ```
 # (use bbv in cpu2017 to save time)
 ./simpoint -loadFVFile simpoint.bb -maxK 30 -saveSimpoints simpoint.bb.p -saveSimpointWeights simpoint.bb.w